 However, if you are looking for an immediate, quick-release dose, Amma Life CBD e-liquid might be better for you.
 This would be ideal if you wanted to take it just before going into a big meeting or presentation.

 If you’re taking it to help with sports recovery, you could take it before or after training for a boost.
 Johnny ‘Swift’ Smith, inter-continental super welterweight kick-boxing champion, takes Amma Life 30% CBD paste.
 Johnny says he likes to take the CBD paste “before training in the morning and before my afternoon session.
 I then take a third and final dose of CBD paste in the evening before bed.
-I find CBD helps a lot with sports recovery, often helping revive my body after a tough training session.
-It’s also great to relax in the evening ready for the next day.”
+I find CBD helps a lot with sports recovery, especially after a tough training session.
+It’s also great to take in the evening ready for the next day.”

 How much to take (dosage and strength)

 Just like any supplement, how much you take varies from person to person.
 For this reason start off with a small or medium dose first, then gradually build up over several weeks as you gain tolerance.
 The best way is simply to try it out for a couple of weeks, then decide whether it’s for you or not.

 Day one, if you are new to CBD, just take one dose on the first day as per the guidelines in the section below.
 So for oils and sprays, this would be 1-2 drops or sprays once a day.
 On the next day, if you feel comfortable and ready to, double the dose to two times per day.
 Ideally this would be one dose in the morning and one in the late afternoon or early evening, before food.
 Maintain this dose for the next 2-4 days and see how you feel before increasing it to three times a day.